swe574-Fall2024-Group1/huddleup/README.md

 Fill out the username and password, and with this credentials you can go to `http://localhost:8080/admin` and login to the admin site.

+STEP 8:

+For running the tests in this repository, you will need to run:

+`python manage.py test`